SFDO-Tooling/CumulusCI/docs/headless.rst

 Run CumulusCI Headlessly
 ========================

-CumulusCI can be used for run continuous integration builds in your CI system.
+CumulusCI can be used to run continuous integration builds in your CI system.

 This section outlines how to setup services and orgs that can be defined in a particular environment such that they will be recognized by CumulusCI.

 Register Services
 -----------------
-It is often the case where services you use for local development will differ from the services that you want to use in your build system.
+It is often the case that services you use for local development will differ from the services that you want to use in your build system.
 For example, devlopers will setup a GitHub service locally that is associated with their GitHub User, while an integration build may want to run as